(I may earn a small commission from the products mentioned in this post.)

 Above all, follow the recommendations of your surgeon and dentist.
 It may make a difference depending on the dental procedure you need.

 A routine cleaning might receive different advice than a more invasive work like a root canal.

 Your personal health status is important to consider too.
-If you have a compromised immune system or you have an active infection in your mouth you may be at greater risk.
+If you have a compromised immune system or if you have an active infection in your mouth you may be at greater risk.